SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Go

+- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 2, Mistral, and other large language models locally.
 - [paypal/junodb](https://github.com/paypal/junodb) - JunoDB is PayPal's home-grown secure, consistent and highly available key-value store providing low, single digit millisecond, latency at any scale.
 - [apernet/OpenGFW](https://github.com/apernet/OpenGFW) - OpenGFW is a flexible, easy-to-use, open source implementation of GFW (Great Firewall of China) on Linux
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.